Table of Contents

 When a thesis is part of the program, a minimum grade of B is required in all cases.

-In addition, an overall Grade Point Average of approximately 3.0 must be earned by all Honours candidates on all work, including repeated courses, undertaken beyond the first year at Mount Allison.
+In addition, an overall Grade Point Average of approximately 3.0 must be earned by all Honours candidates on all work undertaken beyond the first year at Mount Allison.
+In the event that a course is repeated during this period, only the higher grade will be used in calculating the overall Grade Point Average calculation.
 For those in full-time attendance at Mount Allison for three years or fewer, this average will be calculated on all Mount Allison courses taken.

 An Honours student's thesis must be submitted to the department or program for grading no later than the first day of the Winter term examination period.